Skip to main content

 Introduction

-When creating a property, Weaviate needs to know what type of data you will give it.
-Weaviate accepts the following types:
+When creating a property, you must specify a data type.
+Weaviate accepts the following types.

 datestringmore info